Smart bands, advanced health features and a new case design are all on Apple's mind.

 The Apple Watch is constantly undergoing development, with new features and technology arriving with each passing generation of the smartwatch.

-When you look at features such as ECG readings, Fall Detection, AssistiveTouch, and Low Power Mode, a theme also begins to emerge: they all arrived in patents years before officially debuting on the device.
+When you look at features such as ECG readings, Fall Detection, AssistiveTouch, and Low Power Mode, a theme emerges: they all arrived in patents years before officially debuting.

-It's true, then, that Apple Watch patents do give us a glimpse into the future, even if they're not always totally an indicator of what's to come.
-There are filings that detail a round watch case, after all.
+It’s true, then, that Apple Watch patents can give us a glimpse into the future, even if they aren’t always an indicator of what’s to come.
+Some filings detail a circular Apple Watch case, after all.

 In the spirit of looking forward, we’ve collected some of the most high-profile patents the company has filed relating to the Apple Watch – and asked patent experts whether they think they’re likely to happen.

-Some, we think, could actually even arrive on the Apple Watch Series 9, while others just feel like downright no-hopers.
-Let's explore them.
+Some may arrive on the Apple Watch Series 11 or Apple Watch Ultra 3 in 2025, while others feel like downright non-starters.
+Let’s explore them.

 Understanding Apple patents: Expert view